juanfrank77/bolt-tapa/TASK_LIST.md

 - [ ] Integrate a subscription check to restrict access to proprietary models
 - [ ] Hook up model selection actions to trigger interaction with the associated LLM service
 - [ ] Include navigation to other pages (e.g., Learning Page, FAQ, etc.)
+ [x] Develop the Home Page component with a clean dashboard layout [x] Implement the Model List Component to display various LLMs with descriptions [x] Integrate a subscription check to restrict access to proprietary models [ ] Hook up model selection actions to trigger interaction with the associated LLM service [x] Include navigation to other pages (e.g., Learning Page, FAQ, etc.)

 ### [ ] **[Medium]** Interactive Mascot Guide (Scope: Basic Integration)
 - [ ] Create a Mascot Chat Component that offers a chat-like interface